verrazzano/verrazzano/examples/bobs-books/README.md

    `example.com`, you might create DNS A records called `bobbys-books.example.com`, `roberts-books.example.com` and `bobs-books.example.com`.

-   Update the section shown below to sepcify the correct DNS names.
+   Update the following section to specify the correct DNS names.
 Each of the DNS A records should point to the external IP address of the `istio-ingressgateway` service in the `istio-system` namespace.